Rainnny7/PlayerSyncEngine/README.md

 - **`data/`** – The shared data layer.
 Contains common models, database implementations, and utilities used throughout the project.
 - **`orchestration/`** – The orchestration layer.
 Handles automated server lifecycle management, including dynamically spinning servers up or down based on demand.
 - **`engine/`** – The core sync engine.
-Intercepts packets from the internal messaging layer to synchronize systems like chat, tablist, and actual player movement across servers.
+Responsible for synchronizing critical systems like chat, tablist, and physical player movement between servers.
+  Redis is used as the internal messaging channel for real-time communication between nodes, while MongoDB stores persistent player data such as inventories, health, location, and more.
-- **`metrics/`** – The global metrics layer.
+- **`metrics/`** – The global metrics layer utilizing InfluxDB.
 Aggregates and exposes metrics across the entire cluster — including all game servers, orchestration events, and sync operations — to provide full visibility into system health and performance.
 - **`plugin/`** – The Spigot plugin.
 Gathers and reports server-specific metrics like TPS, whitelist status, and player counts.